kodluyoruz-js-react-bootcamp-127/course/homework-2.md

 - Follow [these](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) steps.
 - It will generate a website for you.
 - Share this link in your README.md of your repo.

+## Plus

+### Git Usage (Plus)

+- I want you to use [Git-Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branch strategy in your project.
+- You should initialize a React application and push that to `main` branch.
+- After that, you should work on `develop` branch.
+- You should commit your changes to develop.
+When you finish any part of your application (ie, login page, users list, messaging), you should merge changes to `/main`.
+  - Netlify should listen your `main` branch and after every merge, it will create a new deploy automaticly.